skeeto/skeeto.github.com/_posts/2022-03-13-spin-lock-barrier.markdown

 ```

 The second thread goes straight into the barrier, but the first thread
-does a little more work to initialize the experiment, plus a little more
+does a little more work to initialize the experiment and a little more at
-work at the end to check the result.
-The second barrier ensures they're
+the end to check the result.
+The second barrier ensures they're both done
-both done before checking.
+before checking.

 Running this only once isn't so useful, so each thread loops a few million
 times, hence the re-initialization in thread#1.
 The barriers keep them